Hatchin/Machine-Learning-Zhou_Zhihua/Chap4/Problem4.3/README.md

 ## Implementation of ID3 Algorithm

 This repository contains my personal notes and codes for Problem 4.3 in Chapter 4.
 A decision tree was built on ID3 algorithm.
-The major steps involved in the implementation are as follows:
+The major steps are as follows:

 1. Entropy Calculation
 2. Information Gain Calculation